jacobgolomb/jacobgolomb.github.io/publications.md

 order: 2
 ---

-<span style="font-size: 16px'"> Here is a list of my publications which have either been published or have been submitted and are in peer review.
-I have also included LIGO Scientific Collaboration papers which I have contributed significantly to.</span>
+<span style="font-size: 16px'"> Here is a list of my publications which have either been published or have been submitted to a journal and are in the peer review process.
+I have also included selected LIGO Scientific Collaboration papers which I have contributed significantly to.</span>

 {% bibliography %}
 <script>